 [adam2015] Jasmine Adamson, “Why do some developers at strong companies like Google consider Agile development to be nonsense?”
 Quora (25 March 2015), https://www.quora.com/Why-do-some-developers-at-strong-companies-like-Google-consider-Agile-development-to-be-nonsense (> 2000 up votes).

-The five Agile Base Patterns are described in detail at Senex Rex.
-See Measure Economic Progress, Proactively Experiment to Improve, Limit Work in Process, Embrace Collective Responsibility and Collaborate to Solve Systemic Problems.
+The six Agile Base Patterns are described in detail at Senex Rex.
+See Driving Purpose, Measure Economic Progress, Proactively Experiment to Improve, Limit Work in Process, Embrace Collective Responsibility and Collaborate to Solve Systemic Problems.
 Subsequent posts will explore patterns beyond these basics.
 Subscribe below to be notified when new posts go live.

 Senex Rex tackles challenging problems at the agile management frontier.
 We help companies, teams and leaders accelerate and sustain value and quality production, so we can all live better lives.
 Contact us for help with agile transformation, turnaround management or performance improvement.